aiskoa/Portfolio/posts/en/java-crud.md

 user: admin@root.com password: root
 <br>
-el conector mysql para java se encuentra en la carpeta del controlador
+the mysql connector for java is in the controller folder
 <br>